zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl apply -f samples/discovery-service-np.yaml
 ```

-To verify either case, run the following command and check that this command displays the service `discovery-service`:
+**To verify either case**, run the following command and check that this command displays the service `discovery-service`:

 ```kubectl get services --namespace zowe```